DavidMertz/RegEx_Puzzles/book.md

 ```

 The telomeres at the end are ignored.
 In contrast, it we use a
-non-specifi symbol, we will not match.
+non-specific symbol, we will not match.

 ```